benallfree/gobot/src/apps/minio/helper/readme.md

 If you see everything you expect, you're golden.
 If things are missing, it may mean some custom programming.
 Either way, jump on [Discord](https://discord.gg/977kMmFnXc) and let us know your results.

-If you have the flexibility or are starting an ew project, make sure your release names follows these rules:
+If you have the flexibility or are starting a new project, make sure your release names follows these rules:

 - Ends in `.zip`, `.tgz`, `.tar.gz`, `.bz2`
 - Include the version ([semver](https://semver.org) recommended)